 Since the start of the 20th century, coffee production has contributed to a significant amount of income for the economy.
 By the late 1990s, Vietnam had ranked second in coffee production, surpassed only by Brazil.
 However, production was mainly concentrated on Robusta beans with rather poor quality.
-In recent years, more focus has been putting on improving the quality of coffee with the widespread planting of Arabica beans, and especially, the infamous “weasel coffee” (Ca Phe Chon in Vietnamese).
-This specialty refers to the seeds of coffee berries when they’ve been eaten and defecated by Asia palm civet!
-That being said, weasel coffee has a distinctive fragrant flavor that is favored by many Vietnamese as well as coffee lovers worldwide.
+In recent years, more focus has been putting on improving the quality of coffee with the widespread planting of Arabica beans.

 In Vietnam, the heartbeat of coffee production is found in the vast Central Highland.
-There are numerous large producers here, most notably is Trung Nguyen - a local product.
-Besides, several players including Nestle, who has been involving in the industry following economic liberalization in the 1990s.
+There are numerous large producers here, most notably Trung Nguyen - a local product.
+Many smaller farms now focus on clean and organic coffees to improve the coffee quality.
+Besides, several players including Nestle, who has been involved in the industry following economic liberalization in the 1990s.

-Traditional Ca Phe Phin in Vietnam with a metallic filter placing on a cup
+Traditional Ca Phe Phin in Vietnam with a metallic filter placed on a cup